ZelphirKaltstahl/MarkdownBlog/app/static/markdown/coding/blog/2016-05-21 - install-texlive-manager.md

 	After changing the `~/.bashrc` file, you will have to restart the terminal application, in order for it to notice the new `PATH` value.

+7. You might not be able to use `tlmgr` properly yet, because you might not have permissions to change files in the texlive directory under `/usr/local/texlive/`.
+In this case you can simply run the two commands to change ownership and group of the directory:

+		`chown -R user /usr/local/texlive/year`
+		`chgrp -R user /usr/local/texlive/year`

+	After this when you start the texlive manager you should not receive any warnings anymore.

 ## Useful Commands

 * start `tlmgr` with a GUI: `tlmgr --gui`